 In order to park on campus, you must register your car with the Security Office and obtain a Student Parking Permit, as well as a Housing Tab from the Housing Office.
-This permit allows you to park in any student-designated lot on campus, including the lot next to Rainier Place.
+This permit and tab allows you to park in lot C and D outside of Rainier Place overnight.
 If you do not have a parking permit displayed on your car, you may receive a ticket and fine.

-- Guests must get a guest permit from the Housing Office if they are staying during weekdays or weekends. - Cars that are not working or not used may be considered abandoned and removed at the owner's expense. - No major repairs are allowed on campus property. - Foul balls from Triton Field often reach the parking lot.
+- Guests must get a guest permit from the Housing Office if they are staying during weekday • nights or weekends. - Cars that are not working or not used may be considered abandoned and removed at the owner's expense. - No major repairs are allowed on campus property. - Foul balls from Triton Field often reach the parking lot.
 Anyone who parks near the field accepts the risk of property damage. - Parking in the Triton Court garage is not permitted unless you are quickly unloading items or if you are assigned one of the labeled spots.
 If you would like to inquire about getting one of the spots please reach out to housing@edmonds.edu.